 What is a digital presence?

-Your digital presence is what your company looks like online; it’s also called your “online presence.”
+Your digital presence is what your company looks like online.

 It represents the entire portfolio of digital branded platforms and assets, including websites, social channels, ads, search, and any other marketing content that lives online versus on a print or brick-and-mortar platform.

-Digital presence is more than just being online; it’s also how your customer or potential customers perceive you based on that digital presence.
+Digital presence is more than just being online.
+It’s also how your customers or potential customers perceive you.

 As we mentioned, your digital presence comprises all the places on a buyer’s journey where they may encounter your brand online.
-This includes the things you create (blog posts and Tweets) and things others create about you (online newspaper articles or customer reviews.)
+That includes what you create (blog posts and tweets) and what others create about you (online newspaper articles or customer reviews.)